feedzai/openl2d/README.md

 ## Installing Necessary Dependencies

-To use the provided code, please install the package available in the folder [Dependencies](Dependencies).
+To use the provided code to replicate our experiments, please install the package available in the folder [Dependencies](Dependencies).

 ## Using the FiFAR Dataset